AfterShip/eslint-config-aftership/why-we-choose-these-rules.md

 ```
 Example: http://eslint.org/docs/rules/class-methods-use-this

-Force the instance methods to use `this`
+Force the instance methods to use `this`, a class method is totally meaningless if it does not use `this`, a utility function will just to the job in such case.

 ### no-alert
 Allow `alert`